Manuperezro/YogaCourses-MSP4/README.md

 [top](#content)

 ## **DISCLAIMER**
 This webite was built for educational reasons for my coding course from Code Institute.
 No content, written(unless mentioned in CREDITS - Content of this document) and imagery, is of mine.
-No offense was intentionaly made with the pricing of the art works (I randomly made up the numbers), and any namings of art works.
+No offense was intentionaly made with the pricing of the Courses (I randomly made up the numbers, and also randomly collect the videos from YouTube as Content).
 If there is anything you would like enquire, please do so via my email manuperezroomeroo@gmail.com

 [top](#content)